 Snorting drugs involves grounding up a drug into powder, dividing it into lines, and using a rolled paper or straw to inhale the drug into your nasal passages.
-Snorting has various dangers that include damaging the nasal membrane and causing problems to the respiratory system.
+Snorting has various dangers that include damaging the nasal membrane and causing problems for the respiratory system.

 Injection of drugs is a technique of introducing a drug into the body using a needle and syringe.
 Sharing of such equipment exposes users to a high risk of getting HIV and other infections.

 People abuse prescription medication for various reasons.
 Some do it to get high, feel good, relieve tension, increase alertness, reduce appetite, or maintain an addiction.
 Others engage in this practice because they think it can help them fit in, lose weight, have more fun, prevent withdrawal, or improve academic performance.

 Prescription drugs are more accessible than illegal drugs – friends or family members may have them.
 However, they can also be sold on the streets.
 But you should keep in mind that these drugs are only safe if prescribed by a doctor.
 This is true because a physician has assessed the drugs and recommended the correct dose for the patient’s condition.

 Besides providing dosage instructions, a doctor also knows of the possible side effects to watch for.
 Arguably, prescription medication abuse is a national crisis that impacts public health and economic and social welfare.
 According to the National Institute on Drug Abuse, about 50,000 people in the U.S succumbed to opioid-related overdoses.